AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 discretized using a single transcription scheme.
 We may apply custom constraints and objectives to phases and optimize them by themselves, or combine multiple phases and optimize them all simultaneously.

-To construct a phase we must first define an ODE using what we have learned in previous sections.
+To construct a phase we must first define an ODE using what we have learned in previous sections on :ref:`vector functions <vectorfunction-guide>` and :ref:`ODEs <ode-guide>`.
 In this section we will utilize the trivial ODE below as a reference while we discuss the phase API.